ropensci/roweb3/content/blog/2022-06-02-chatops-review-system-github/index.md

 You'll find responders and their parameters in buffy docs.
 You can also check out the [readthedocs website of rOpenSci's version of buffy](https://buffy-ropensci.readthedocs.io/en/latest/) in case some of our custom responders are relevant for you (they are at the bottom of the list, with rOpenSci in front of their name).

-After each responder addition or configuration, try it out by creating issues and typing comments in them.
+After each responder addition or configuration, try it out by creating issues (or pull requests if that's your process) and typing comments in them.
 If it works, you will be convinced you have added one feature to your system, congratulations!

 Afterwards, the feature should be officially released by telling actors of your system about it.